eteppo/eteppo/content/post/probabilistic-programming/index.md

 +++
-title = "All Models are Special Cases of Probabilistic Programming" date = "2019-11-11"
+title = "All Models are Special Cases of Probabilistic Programs" date = "2019-11-11"
 +++

 If you've had any exposure to data sciences like statistics, machine learning, or some field of informatics, you've probably experienced how overwhelming the amount of algorithms can be.
 Fortunately, this complexity is just an illusion.
-In this post I'll try to show you with examples how working on a more general level of basic computational building blocks can make data analysis way simpler and more intuitive, transparent, and effective.
+In this post I'll try to show you with examples how encoding assumptions with basic computational building blocks – instead of picking from thousands of algorithms – can make data analysis way simpler and more intuitive, transparent, and effective.

 All of the examples are modified from tutorials or examples of the corresponding software packages.